When you’re here

 The beautiful grounds are home to a spectacular arboretum and a magnificent lake where visitors can walk freely or follow set trails and walks to discover some breathtaking views and landscapes.

 Fun for children is high on the agenda at Eastnor and a special children’s booklet is given to all children with a pencil when they arrive to encourage them to see and take part in the many children’s fun activities such as the Adventure Playground, the Knight’s Maze, the Junior Obstacle Course and Woodland Play Area.
-There are rope swings on a number of trees in the Grounds too.
+There are rope swings on a number of trees within the Grounds too.

 Discover the Grounds

 Spend some time discovering the grounds.
 See an Arboretum full of spectacular trees and enjoy a walk round the 14 acre lake.

 There are friendly, experienced and well informed guides in all of the rooms offering information and history on the Castle.